Klĭtôrĭs: Composition

-The album's opener "Naked" consists of a consortium of instruments, such as the shekere, iya ilu, and marimba; the record talks about the kind of consuming love that burns and leaves nothing behind.
-"Dem Dey Go" is an allegory for Nigeria's current fragile state.
-In the positive pleading "Happy Memories", Brymo recalls a man lost in the vastness of love's simple pleasures.
+"Naked", the album's opener, consists of a consortium of instruments such as the shekere, iya ilu, and marimba; the record talks about the kind of consuming love that burns and leaves nothing behind.
+The patriotic track "Dem Dey Go" is an allegory for Nigeria's current fragile state.
+In an interview with This Day newspaper, Brymo said the song is about fixing the problems of the country and that its lyrics make reference to Nigeria's three major tribes.
+In "Happy Memories", Brymo recalls a man lost in the vastness of love's simple pleasures.
 The Afrobeat dance-fest "Alajọ Ṣomolu" is a nod to the famed thrift collectors of old Shomolu market.
 The folksy track "Ko Ṣ'aya Mi" features a chant-like chorus and timed interludes that is reminiscent of spoken word.

 In "Let's Make Love", Brymo reflects on his greed and sins.
-Michael Kolawole described the song as "a moment of reflection disguised as lovemaking".
-Kolawole also likened "Let's Make Love" to "Naked" and said both songs are "moments of clarity, self-consciousness and discovery for Brymo".
+Michael Kolawole described the song as "a moment of reflection disguised as lovemaking" and likened it to "Naked".
+Moreover, Kolawole said both songs are "moments of clarity, self-consciousness and discovery for Brymo".
 In "Mirage", listeners are left to comprehend things on their own.
 The electro-house record "The Way the Cookie Crumbles" explores sonic experimentation and is reminiscent of semi-pop records from the 1980s and 1990s.

-Singles and other releases

-The album's lead single "Happy Memories" was released on April 25, 2016.
-The accompanying music video for "Something Good is Happening" was released on June 20, 2016.
-It was directed by Uche Chukwu and captures the daily lifestyle of the average Nigerian.
-Each scene in the video tells a story of an individual's approach to life, both young and old.